SeiryuZ/BIWireMob17-L6BC-1/README.md

 1. Increase the efficiency of the restaurant

 2. Provide Free Iot system that connect between customer and restaurant

+__Phase 1:__

+1. basic gui interface(button that's only lead to certain pages)

+2. order menu function

+3. Make Reservation function

+__Phase 2:__